cseptesting/floatcsep/docs/guide/experiment_config.rst

 Spatial and Magnitude Definition
 --------------------------------

 Configuring the spatial and magnitude definitions is done through the ``region_config`` option, followed by an indented block of admissible parameters.
-Here, we need to define the spatial region (check the `Region <https://docs.cseptesting.org/concepts/regions.html>`_ concept from **pyCSEP**), the magnitude `bins` (i.e., discretization) and the `depth` extent (used mostly to filter out seismicity outside this range):
+Here, we need to define the spatial region (check the `Region <https://docs.cseptesting.org/concepts/regions.html>`_ documentation from **pyCSEP**), the magnitude `bins` (i.e., discretization) and the `depth` extent.

 .. list-table::
    :widths: 20 80